tmsnobrega/ocr_and_translation_automation/README.md

    - Google Vision API
    - Google Cloud Translation API
 2. Create a service account and download the JSON credentials file.
+3. Copy the folder ID where the images are uploaded.

 ### Python Environment